 I recently completed At the Shore of the Sea, Concerto for Violin and Orchestra, which will be premiered by Tim Fain, violin, Virginia Symphony Orchestra, Eric Jacobsen, conductor and recorded by Adam Abeshouse, producer.

-This year and coming seasons other performances of Frankenstein-The Movie Requiem and Frankenstein-The Movie Score will occur in Tennessee, Arkansas, and Indiana as well as the Portuguese premiere at the Casa da Musica by the Remix Ensemble, Brad Lubman, conductor, U.K. premieres at the University of Liverpool and Chethem’s Music School in Manchester, by the Northern Film Orchestra, Melvin Tay, conductor, Italian premiere in Milan by the Orchestra Sinfonica di Milano Giuseppe Verdi, composer conducting, the German premiere at the Oper Trier, Philharmonisches Orchester der Stadt Trier, Trier, Germany, Andrey Litvinenko, conductor, and by the Western Piedmont Symphony, Matthew Thomas Troy, conductor, the Orquesta Sinfonica de Puerto Rico, Rafael Enrique Irizarry, conductor, the Steamboat Springs Music Festival, Mark Gould, conductor, Indianapolis Chamber Orchestra, Matthew Kraemer, conductor, Albert Nguyen will again conduct the wind ensemble version with the University of Memphis Wind Ensemble at the Overton Park Shell in Memphis, and Daniel Belongia will conduct the Arkansas premiere with the Arkansas Tech University Wind Ensemble.
+This year and coming seasons other performances of Frankenstein-The Movie Requiem and Frankenstein-The Movie Score will occur in Tennessee, Arkansas, California, and Indiana as well as the Portuguese premiere at the Casa da Musica by the Remix Ensemble, Brad Lubman, conductor, U.K. premieres at the University of Liverpool and Chethem’s Music School in Manchester, by the Northern Film Orchestra, Melvin Tay, conductor, Italian premiere in Milan by the Orchestra Sinfonica di Milano Giuseppe Verdi, composer conducting, the German premiere at the Oper Trier, Philharmonisches Orchester der Stadt Trier, Trier, Germany, Andrey Litvinenko, conductor, and by the Western Piedmont Symphony, Matthew Thomas Troy, conductor, the Orquesta Sinfonica de Puerto Rico, Rafael Enrique Irizarry, conductor, the Steamboat Springs Music Festival, Mark Gould, conductor, Indianapolis Chamber Orchestra, Matthew Kraemer, conductor, Albert Nguyen will again conduct the wind ensemble version with the University of Memphis Wind Ensemble at the Overton Park Shell in Memphis, and Daniel Belongia will conduct the Arkansas premiere with the Arkansas Tech University Wind Ensemble, and at Citrus College, Glendora, California.

 Soprano Ariadne Greif has recorded my song cycles for Paumanok Records accompanied by the composer, which was issued in January 2021 on CD and download on the major platforms.